-Ryanair periodically evaluates its long-lived assets for impairment.
-Factors that would indicate potential impairment would include, but are not limited to, significant decreases in the market value of an aircraft, a significant change in an aircraft's physical condition and operating or cash flow losses associated with the use of the aircraft.
-Despite the losses and cash outflows incurred in the current year as a result of the impact of Covid-19, Ryanair is forecasting a return to profitability and positive cash flows in 2022 and subsequent years.
-Consequently, Ryanair has not yet identified any impairments related to its existing aircraft fleet.
-The Group will continue to monitor its long-lived assets and the general airline operating environment.
+The Group evaluates, at the end of each reporting period, whether there is any indication that its long-lived assets may be impaired.
+Factors that may indicate potential impairment include, but are not limited to, significant decrease in the market value of an aircraft based on observable information, a significant change in an aircraft's physical condition and operating or cash flow losses associated with the use of the aircraft.